Parent Advocacy Handbook: High School Grades 9-12

 - Set expectations regarding social life.
 Do you have a curfew?
 Can your child ride with a student driver?
 Can your student driver give rides to others?
 What are your consequences if you find that your teen is using alcohol or drugs?

 - Stay in touch with teachers and make sure that they are communicating with you about your child.
-It lets the teachers know that you care and will be involved as a parent.
-This communication may be by emails, phone conversations, and/or periodic face-to-face periodic meetings.
+This lets the teachers know that you care and will be involved as a parent.
+This communication may be by emails, phone conversations, and/or periodic face-to-face meetings.
 Let the teacher know your preferred method of communication.

 - If the teacher contacts you about your child – please respond to the teacher within 24 hours, if possible.